 To remind myself, I have this hand-lettered printable sitting on a shelf beside my desk.
 I’ve designed it in four colors—black, pink, teal, and glittery gold—so you can pick the one that you find the most worthy of your space.
 There is also SVG and DXF cut files, as well as colored PNG and JPG files in this download, so you can make all sorts of projects with this file.
 I might use some iron-on vinyl to make a throw pillow, too!

-This file was free through 1/5/18.
-Now you can get it in our shop!
 If you want to be notified of flash freebies, join our mailing list!

 Choosing your own Word of the Year